-Before descending the stairs down to the harbor, we headed up the hill to take in the island’s best viewpoint along the walls of Terra Murata.
+Before descending the stairs down to the harbor, we head up the hill to take in the island’s best viewpoint along the walls of Terra Murata.

 And WOW, what a view!

-From above, the colorful, slightly ramshackle buildings brought to mind a swirl of cotton candy with their Pepto-Bismol pink, powder blue & lemon-yellow facades.
-Fishing boats bobbed lazily in the azure harbor below and as I looked around, the whole scene was like something out of a movie.
+From above, the colorful, slightly ramshackle buildings bring to mind a swirl of cotton candy with their Pepto-Bismol pink, powder blue & lemon-yellow facades.
+Fishing boats bob lazily in the azure harbor below and as I look around, the whole scene feels like something out of a movie.

 In fact, Procida has been the setting for several films including Il Postino and The Talented Mr. Ripley.
-Signs posted around the island proudly tell the story of their cinematic history.
+Signs posted around the island proudly tell the story of Procida’s cinematic history.

 Abbazia di San Michele

-From the Terra Murata, we descended the endless stairs down to the Marina Corricella.
+From the Terra Murata, we descend the endless stairs down to Marina Corricella.

-We stayed in Marina Corricella for lunch by the sea and enjoyed another outstanding local meal – spaghetti with lemon, garlic and olive oil (they put lemon in just about everything in this part of the country!).
+We linger in Marina Corricella for lunch by the sea and enjoy another outstanding local meal – spaghetti with lemon, garlic, and olive oil (they put lemon in just about everything in this part of the country!).